dambergn/nodejs-file-upload/README.md

 [X]Get file size on client side.
 [X]Format data to be displayed on DOM.
-[X]Format file size to display in B, KB, MB, GB, TB, etc [ ]Show progress of upload.
+[X]Format file size to display in B, KB, MB, GB, TB, etc [X]Clear file information if new file is selected.
+[ ]Show progress of upload.
 [ ]Break large files into smaller pieces on client and re-assemble on server side.
 [ ]encrypt file uploads.